- What is the New Vehicle Efficiency Standard (the NVES)?

 - Are electric vehicle batteries safe?

-- Is the Standard about fuel quality or other noxious emissions?
+- Is the NVES about fuel quality or other noxious emissions?

 - What about impacts on the grid/blackouts?

-- How much abatement will the Government seek to achieve through the Standard?
+- How much abatement is the Government seeking to achieve through the NVES?

-What is the New Vehicle Efficiency Standard (the Standard)?
+What is the New Vehicle Efficiency Standard (the NVES)?

-The Standard will incentivise car companies to supply new cars that use less fuel per kilometre.
-Each vehicle manufacturer has a set average CO2 target for the vehicles they produce, which they must meet or beat.
-Over time, the CO2 target is lowered and in order to continue to meet or beat the target, companies must provide more choices of fuel-efficient, low or zero emissions vehicles.
+The NVES incentivises car companies to supply new cars that use less fuel per kilometre.
+Each vehicle manufacturer has a set average carbon dioxide (CO2) emissions target (emissions target) for the vehicles they produce, which they must meet or beat.
+Over time, the emissions target is lowered and in order to continue to meet or beat the target, companies must provide more choices of fuel-efficient, low or zero emissions vehicles.

-The target will be applied nationally on average.
-Suppliers can still sell any vehicle type they choose but they'll need to sell more fuel-efficient models to offset any less efficient models they sell.
-If suppliers meet or beat their target, they'll receive credits.
-If they sell more polluting cars than their target, they will have two years to either trade credits with a different supplier, or generate credits themselves, before a penalty becomes payable.
+The target is applied nationally on average.
+Suppliers can still sell any vehicle type they choose but they need to sell more fuel-efficient models to offset any less efficient models they sell.
+If suppliers meet or beat their target, they receive units.
+If they sell more polluting cars than their emissions target, they have 2 years to either trade units with a different supplier, or generate units themselves, before a penalty becomes payable.
 For example, if a supplier is above the target in 2025, it will be able work in 2026 and 2027 to generate credits to offset this.

-The Standard will commence from 1 January 2025 and will apply to all new cars supplied to Australia from that date.
+The NVES commenced from 1 January 2025 and applies to all new cars supplied to Australia from that date.
+The first NVES reporting period began on 1 July 2025.

-No. The Standard will only apply to new vehicles.
-You will not have to modify or change your existing car.
+No. The NVES only applies to new covered vehicles.
+You do not have to modify or change your existing car.
 Over time, vehicles with fuel-efficient and other more modern technology will also enter the second-hand market, improving the efficiency of Australian vehicles overall.

-No. The Standard will only apply to new vehicles sold in Australia and drivers will not have to take any action.
-The Standard will mean greater choice of more modern and efficient vehicles when you do go to buy a new car.
+No. The NVES only applies to new covered vehicles sold in Australia and drivers do not have to take any action.
+The NVES means greater choice of more modern and efficient vehicles when you do go to buy a new car.

-Will the Standard increase the price of cars?
+Does the NVES increase the price of cars?

-No. There is no evidence to suggest that the Standard will increase vehicle prices.
+No. There is no evidence to suggest that the NVES increases vehicle prices.
 In jurisdictions that have had a standard in place for some time (around 50 years in the case of the US and Canada), real-world evidence has not shown an increase in price for consumers in the cost of cars.

-Instead, the Standard encourages suppliers to import more fuel-efficient vehicles, whether they are petrol, diesel or electric.
+Instead, the NVES encourages suppliers to import more fuel-efficient vehicles, whether they are petrol, diesel, electric or other emerging fuel types.
 This saves drivers money on fuel, and ensures a greater number of more fuel-efficient, low and zero emission vehicles will become available in the second-hand vehicle market over time.

-Bringing a wider range of new and more efficient petrol, diesel, hybrid and electric vehicles (EVs) to market will cost vehicle suppliers more, but people will not be forced to buy a more expensive option that doesn't work for them.
-For those who want to spend more upfront to save over time, the Standard will help make those choices available, and ultimately increase options in the second-hand market as well.
+Bringing a wider range of new and more efficient petrol, diesel, hybrid and electric vehicles (EVs) to market does cost vehicle suppliers more, but people are not forced to buy a more expensive option that doesn't work for them.
+For those who want to spend more upfront to save over time, the NVES helps make those choices available, and ultimately increase options in the second-hand market as well.

-Will I still be able to buy a ute or 4WD that can tow my trailer and boat?
+Can I still buy a ute or 4WD that can tow my trailer and boat?

 Yes.
-The Standard allows suppliers to choose how they meet the emissions reduction target.
-In other countries with a New Vehicle Efficiency Standard, 4WDs and utes are still widely available.
-Even though the EU market has a stringent standard in place, vehicles like the Toyota Hilux, Landcruisers and Ford Rangers continue to be sold.
+The NVES allows suppliers to choose how they meet the emissions target.
+In other countries with comparable standards, 4WDs and utes are still widely available.
+Even though the EU market has a stringent standard in place, vehicles like the Toyota Hilux, Landcruiser’s and Ford Rangers continue to be sold.
 The situation is similar in the US, where Ford Rangers, Toyota 4Runners, Tacomas and Tundra utes are available today.

 As technology improves, vehicles will continue to transition to more efficient, low or zero emission technology.

-No. The Standard will not ban any vehicle models.
+No. The NVES does not ban any vehicle models.
 It is about giving Australians more choice of fuel-efficient, low and zero emission vehicles.

-The Standard allows car companies to choose how they meet the emissions reduction target, by providing incentives to provide a fair share of their lowest emission vehicles to Australia.
+The NVES allows car companies to choose how they meet the emissions target, by providing incentives to provide a fair share of their lowest emission vehicles to Australia.
 Large vehicles and utes remain top selling vehicles in markets with long-running standards, like the US.

-How will people in regional and remote areas benefit from the Standard?
+How do people in regional and remote areas benefit from the NVES?

-The Standard will help deliver savings to those Australians who use more fuel.
+The NVES helps deliver savings to those Australians who use more fuel.
 Typically, people living in regional Australia drive further than those in the metropolitan areas, and tend to buy more fuel as a result.
-Average new car buyers in regional and remote areas travel longer distances and will have fuel savings up to 20% higher than buyers in major cities.
+Average new car buyers in regional and remote areas travel longer distances and can see fuel savings up to 20% higher than buyers in major cities.

 The move to more efficient vehicles is already happening.
 Why do we need more regulation?

-The Standard is about improving the fuel efficiency of all new cars, whether they are petrol, diesel, electric or hybrids.
-Currently vehicle suppliers are sending their best, most efficient vehicles to other countries.
+The NVES is about improving the fuel efficiency of all new covered cars, whether they are petrol, diesel, electric or hybrids.
+Prior to the NVES, vehicle suppliers were sending their best, most efficient vehicles to other countries.
 On average, new passenger cars in Australia use 20% more fuel than in the US.

-The Standard will bring us in line with the majority of the world’s vehicle markets where 85% of all vehicles are sold, and global manufacturers will need to comply with Australia's laws.
-This means they will need to send us cars that use the same advanced fuel-efficient technology that they send other countries.
+The NVES brings us in line with the majority of the world’s vehicle markets where 85% of all vehicles are sold, and global manufacturers will need to comply with Australia's laws.
+This means they need to send us cars that use the same advanced fuel-efficient technology that they send other countries.

-No. The Standard is technology neutral.
-It will encourage suppliers to sell more fuel-efficient vehicles, be they petrol or diesel, as well as hybrid or electric vehicles.
+No. The NVES is technology neutral.
+It encourages suppliers to sell more fuel-efficient vehicles, be they petrol or diesel, as well as hybrid or electric vehicles.

-Who will benefit more from the Standard?
+Who benefits more from the NVES?
 People in cities or in the regions?

 We know that people in regional Australia drive further than those in the metropolitan areas, and use more fuel as a result.
-The Standard will help deliver savings to Australians who travel long distances.
+The NVES helps deliver savings to Australians who travel long distances.

 Is this a carbon tax on cars?

-No. The Standard is not a ‘tax’.
-It is a regulatory obligation to incentivise the supply of a greater number of fuel efficient, low and zero emission vehicles to Australia.
+No. The NVES is not a ‘tax’.
+It is a regulatory measure to incentivise the supply of a greater number of fuel-efficient, low or zero emission vehicles to Australia.

-Would the Standard increase the price of fuel?
+Does the NVES increase the price of fuel?

 Improving the fuel efficiency of new cars sold in Australia does not have any impact on fuel prices.
 At the same time, it helps to improve Australia’s fuel security by reducing our dependence on imported fuel.